cugos/qgisworkshop_org/docs/source/workshop/plugins_tutorial.rst

 Let's talk about what the GUI will look like.
 The requirements for this tool are pretty straightforward:

-    1. Need a way to display feedback of 'NAME' attribute (if it exists) to user (we are going to use a TextBrowser widget for feedback)
+    1. We need a way to display point coordinate feedback to user (we are going to use a TextBrowser widget for feedback)
-    2. Need a way to activate or deactivate the tool (we are going to use a checkbox widget)
+    2. We need a way to activate or deactivate the tool (we are going to use a checkbox widget)

 If we want to make changes to the GUI we will need to edit the\  ``.ui`` \file associated with this project.
 Qt Designer is the editor that we are going to use to do this type of editing.